 - Get several quotes

 Seeking several quotes for your garden or driveway project might take more time but it is worthwhile.
 Choose the installer you are most comfortable with and one that understands your needs and remember, cheaper isn’t always best.

 - Get quotes in writing

 Never accept a verbal estimate for a garden or driveway project, always ask for a written quote and a contract, on headed paper with a business address and telephone number.
 This not only helps you budget, but it also gives you something to refer back to if the final cost is higher.
 Sometimes a project will end up costing more than the original quote, but a good installer should make you aware of this as the project begins, or if something unexpected is discovered during the work, and provide an updated written quote if asked.
 It’s always a good idea to ask for a quote to be sent on email too, as a back-up in case you lose the original.

 - Do your research

 If an installer hasn’t come personally recommended, head online to find out more.
 Thanks to Google, review sites and social media, it’s now easier than ever to find out more about an installer and the quality of their work.
-A quick Google of their name and details should bring up reviews of their work, and most installers will have business profiles on social media sites such as Facebook.
+A quick search of their name and details should bring up reviews of their work, and ask if they have business pages on social media where you can see more photos.
 See what people say about them and have a look at the projects they have done previously, most will have a portfolio they can share.
 Also, make sure they have got the right skills for your project.
 If there is very little about them online, ask them why.
 You could also ask them for details of previous contracts local to you so you can see the quality of the work yourself.

 - Check the Marshalls Register

-We hope that by following these 5 tips you can find a professional installer who creates your dream outdoor space.
+We hope that by following these five tips you can find a professional installer who creates your dream outdoor space.